whadafunk/sysbook/softwares/Readme.md

 - ElasticSearch
 - Logstash

-### What I usually do is to have bookmarks to these product pages, and my experience with the product.
+### What I usually do is to have bookmarks to these product pages, and document my experience with the product.